 The Mathematics Institute Library is located on the first floor.
 Access is also possible on the second floor from the balcony of the Common Room.
 You will need to use your card to access the library.
 Please see separate information sheet.

 Please make sure that you register with a Doctor, either on Campus or locally.
 In the event of you needing emergency medical care complications can arise if you are not registered.

 The copiers are located in B0.04 (access code is available from the General Office).
 Photocopying Cards are available from the General Office.
 Any problems should be reported to the General Office.

 Postgraduate pigeon holes are located on the first floor, adjacent to the MRC.
 They are grouped by course and alphabetically.
-If you cannot find your pigeon hole please ask Carole in B0.08 for assistance.
+If you cannot find your pigeon hole please ask the PG coordinator in B0.08 for assistance.